Isysxp/PiDP8I/README.md

 Practically speaking, the only thing to look out for is to use a 4GB SD Card as this has a 512 byte block size.
 It may be that larger cards may work, I haven't done any tests in this regard.
-To get going, open the project in the Arduino IDE, select a Waveshare RP2350 Plus as the board, set the USB stack to 'Ada fruit Tiny USB' and the clock rate to 200 MHz.
+To get going, open the project in the Arduino IDE, select a Waveshare RP2350 Plus as the board, set the USB stack to 'Adafruit Tiny USB' and the clock rate to 200 MHz.
 This clock setting results in a simulator loop time of about 1.6 uS ... just a little slower that the real thing.
 You can check this with an oscilloscope on GPIO pin 19 which is on pins 15/16 of the extension connector on the PiDP11/I board.
 The Arduino setup can be a bit of a challenge with various libraries but I suspect the app will compile